LuminousXLB/LuminousXLB.github.io/content/posts/2022-06-19/github-https.md

 ---
 title: Use HTTPS?
 Login to Github Using gh
-description: Use gh to manage PAT for git HTTPS use.
+description: Use gh to keep PAT for git over HTTPS use.
 toc: false
 tags:
   - git